chfoo/grebedb/README.md

 * Threads for performing automatic background work.
 * Async/.await support.

-If you need more features or require better performance, it's likely you need a more powerful database with a Rust binding such as RocksDB.
+If you need more features or require better performance, it's likely you need a more powerful database with a Rust binding such as RocksDB or a traditional database like SQLite.

 ## License